 Shipping for all trials is the responsibility of the customer.
 If an instrument or bow is purchased during the course of the trial period, the shipping to the customer will be refunded or added into the invoice as a discount.
 Return shipping to Potter Violins will remain the responsibility of the customer.

-The Potter Violin Company considers your satisfaction to be our TOP priority.
+Potter Violins considers your satisfaction to be our TOP priority.
 We stand by our products, and will exchange or return any item within 21 days, subject to the following terms and conditions:

 Full-sized (Student level up to $4000):